ebruevcen/ebruevcen.github.io/teaching.md

   LIGN 8: Languages and Cultures of America (Fall 2020; Winter 2021)

 - <b>Language Instructor</b> (2016 - 2020)
-  *Department of Foreign Languages, TOBB University of Economics and Technology*
+  *Department of Foreign Languages, TOBB University of Economics and Technology*.
     Preparatory English Program
     English for Academic Purposes (EAP)